Advanced piece settings in call creation

 Technical details: - Additional views are stored separately but linked to the parent piece - They count toward the "Maximum Pieces" limit (so if max pieces is 4, an artist could submit 2 pieces with 2 additional views each, or 4 pieces with no additional views) - Jurors see additional views grouped with their parent piece - The feature is especially useful for blind jurying where context matters

-4. Minimum File Size (MB)
+4. File Size Limits

-6. Minimum Pixel Width (Per Image)
+5. Minimum Pixel Width (Per Image)

 What it does: Sets the minimum image width in pixels required for uploads (optional).